GDD 1

 • a small video of the gameplay (ca 2-3 minutes)

-• Build and source code (full Unity project) of your game
+• Windows build and source code (full Unity project) of your game

 Submission

-Update the details about your game on your itch.io page and join this year’s game jam.
+Update the details about your game on your itch.io page and – if you want to – join this year’s game jam.
 We encourage you to upload the video and a build of your game to itch.io to make it available to a broader audience.

 If you want to develop your game further and publish it not only within the scope of this lecture, we are happy to help and answer any remaining questions.